Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

-In this work, as in Paper I \cite{Ra.Iso.IntegO1.26} we adopt the so-called ``Tulczyjew-Dixon'' spin supplementary condition (TD SSC) \cite{Tu.59,Di.64}, which sets the mass dipole to zero in the spacelike frame orthogonal to $p_a$:
+In this work, as in Paper I \cite{Ra.Iso.IntegO1.26} we adopt the ``Tulczyjew-Dixon'' spin supplementary condition (TD SSC) \cite{Tu.59,Di.64}, which sets the mass dipole $C^a$ defined above to zero :

-This tensorial equation is equivalent to three \emph{algebraic} relations between the components $p_\alpha$ and $S^{\alpha\beta}$.\footnote{Only three independent equations, since $p_aS^{ab}=0$ is trivially satisfied when projected into the $p_b$ direction.} The MPTD system \eqref{EEgen} under the TD SSC \eqref{TDSSC} is therefore an \emph{algebraic-differential} system of equations.

-Other SSCs are possible but the TD SSC has the advantage of specifying a unique body's representative worldline \cite{Be.67,Mad.69,Scha.I.79,Scha.II.79,CoNa.15,Co.al.12,Ha.15} and is particularly well-suited to our covariant Hamiltonian framework; see Sec.
-II.D of Paper I \cite{Ra.Iso.IntegO1.26} for a detailed rationale.
+This tensorial equation is equivalent to three \emph{algebraic} relations between the components $p_\alpha$ and $S^{\alpha\beta}$.\footnote{Only three independent equations, since $p_aS^{ab}=0$ is trivially true when projected into the $p_b$ direction.} The MPTD system \eqref{EEgen} under the TD SSC \eqref{TDSSC} is therefore an \emph{algebraic-differential} system of equations.
+While other SSCs are possible \cite{Be.67,Mad.69,Scha.I.79,Scha.II.79,CoNa.15,Co.al.12,Ha.15}, the TD SSC uniquely identifies the body's representative worldline and is particularly advantageous for our covariant Hamiltonian framework and the study of integrability; see Sec.
+II.D of Paper I \cite{Ra.Iso.IntegO1.26} for a more detailed rationale.

+Using \eqref{zip!}, we derive the following decomposition of the tensor $\Theta^{ab}=S^{ac}S_{c}^{\ph b}$ involved in the expression for the quadrupole, cf. \eqref{Jabcd}:

+with $h^{ab}$ projecting orthogonally to $p_a$.
+Interestingly, note that $\Theta^{ab}$ is the projector onto 2-dimensional hyperplanes orthogonal to both $p^a$ and $S^a$, up to the factor $-S_\circ^2$.